-The project engineer may design pipe slope in accordance with Oregon Administrative Rules (OAR) 340, Division 52 - Review of Plans and Specifications, Appendix A - Sewer Pipelines.
-The project engineer must submit calculations that demonstrate the proposed design slope(s) will achieve the minimum velocity based on the anticipated flow including, but not limited to the following design guide criteria.
+The Developer's Engineer may design pipe slope in accordance with Oregon Administrative Rules (OAR) 340, Division 52 - Review of Plans and Specifications, Appendix A - Sewer Pipelines.
+The Developer's Engineer must submit calculations that demonstrate the proposed design slope(s) will achieve the minimum velocity based on the anticipated flow including, but not limited to the following design guide criteria.